 Another consideration is to reinforce the individual region or type of grower responsible for producing the given product.
 This is very relevant in categories such as cereal and fresh fruit and vegetables where the grower and region play a significant role.

 Pride can also be extended to technology companies, where the intellectual property was created in the U.S. but the actual manufacturing was made abroad.
 With so much value of a brand being assigned to its patents, it’s important to flag these as a competitive advantage.
+Learn about the benefits of getting patent help with invention ideas.
 Start-ups and new emerging indie brands could leverage this call out on their marketing and digital platforms to raise awareness of the job creating benefits they offer.

 As with local pride, leveraging and celebrating if a product was made with local community resources is a way to showcase a brand’s integration within local areas.
 One example is McDonald’s, whose recent marketing campaign highlighted the importance of their local ingredients and partnerships.

 Reinforcing the fact that a product was made within the community and in the customer’s neighborhood speaks to the need and desire of millennials and Gen Z to support local brands.
 This trend also supports the fact the emerging purchase power of millennials is shifting away from larger national brands to indie niche offerings yet to hit mainstream attention.

 Local can go above and beyond by indicating the waste of the product is managed through local recycling and environmental programs.
 This can include a claim that the energy required in manufacturing is green and locally produced, or how the recycling is adding jobs and opportunities to different regions.
 The growing concern of millennials and Gen Z is that we are leaving them with an insurmountable level of pollution, which has in-turn become a factor on the preference they have for brands.
 Calling out environmental benefits help drive the message that a given brand cares about the quality of life within the communities they serve.